Title: On the Wings of Unexpected Change

 “Nope.
 Just make sure she doesn’t tell the dragon.
 We don’t need her huffing and getting in our way,” the scientist agreed with a wave.
 “I have the code that was used and the time, but this won’t work out the way that the perpetrators want it to.”

 “Why?
-And who is they?”
+And who are they?”
 John asked.
-He was getting a headache and he had almost two hours yet until his meeting with Bates.
+He was getting a headache and he had almost two hours yet until his meeting with his men and he still needed to meet with Bates ahead of time.

-“Why, Major is because they use Kusanagi’s override code to open cables,” Zelenka informed him.
-“This was during time she was still furry and had no thumbs.
+“Why Major is because they use Kusanagi’s override code to open cables,” Zelenka informed him.
+“This was during the time she was still furry and had no thumbs.
 She has since slept and come back to having them.”

 Sheppard grinned at that news.
 So far he had confirmation that two out of the four affected people were human again.
 Excellent.
 “Thumbs are pretty damn neat, I agree.”